Skip to main content

 1. 1

 Complete 116 hours of SDREC-approved pre-license education.
-Choose a South Dakota school approved by the South Dakota Real Estate Commission (SDREC).
-Many schools offer self-paced online options.
+Approved South Dakota schools offer self-paced online formats.

 2. 2